Mexicans Love Speedy Gonzales

 - Both Bruce Lee and Jackie Chan's films are popular in Japan, despite (at first in Jackie Chan's case) many of them implying they kick lots of Japanese ass.

 - Australians love their portrayal by foreigners, particularly in America.
-The best part is that, at least until very recently, most American portrayals of Australians have been based on Crocodile Dundee, in which the character of Mick Dundee actually played up most of the "outback survivalist" aspects to trick American tourists.
+The best part is that, for a long time, most American portrayals of Australians have been based on Crocodile Dundee, in which the character of Mick Dundee actually played up most of the "outback survivalist" aspects to trick American tourists.
 America didn't get it, which makes most American portrayals of Australians hilarious.

 - The Korean film The Host did good business as a foreign-language import in the American market, despite the United States being villains in the film and responsible for creating the monster.
 The film does make an attempt to soften its portrayal by making an off-duty American soldier a Badass Bystander who tries to fight the monster off in the beginning.

 - Martial Arts Movies are never any less popular among western audiences when an eastern martial artist is pitted against western villains who are portrayed as ruthless thugs or pompous weaklings.
 In fact, westerners seem to expect it.
 Such films made in the west often continue this dynamic.